ChrisCHumphreys/cs485-assignment3/README.md

    2. For question 2 from homework fun `./threads -2`.

 ## Design Decisions

+  For question 1, to resolve the race condition between the two threads, I added a mutex that would ensure that only one thread could be in the critical region at a time.
+This was a simple matter of creating a mutex and then locking and unlocking it at the appropriate time.
+You will also notice that the printing for both happens after all the updating is done.
+I intentionally left the print statements out of the mutex as these are not areas that are not parts of the the critical regions of the threads.
+It does make the output a little strange though in that the printing happens after the updates are done for both threads.

   The biggest decision I made in terms of design for this program was making use of a struct to hold all of my threads different data and pass around the threads themselves using this struct.
 This allowed me to be able to answer